AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Us

 The Medic can give any player a shield that will grant them Powerful defense.
-The Medic can choose who they give thier shield to, and can take their shield back if needed.
+The Medic can choose who they give their shield to, and can take their shield back if needed.
 Shielded players have a green ✚ next to their names.

 **Game Options**